1ynxy/mesh-net/README.md

 The first is the issue of authority.
 As there is no one central device that is not a user, there is no viable peer that can be selected as an authoritative member of the network.
 Every peer has the same level of trust, and so the network is open to exploitation.
 One potential solution to this problem is to provide versions of the client which do not act as in-game entities, but continue to interact with the network as is normal.
 These clients will be able to compare and analyse inputs from all peers connected to the network and will be able to single out potential malicious devices.
 Other solutions include industry standard methods of anti-tampering, such as hashing game files and comparing results with expected hashes or those of peers in the network.
 Unfortunately a number of these methods are no longer applicable with no central authority.

 A second hurdle which will not be solved is a problem with handling connections between devices that are on different networks and devices that are on the same network, or devices on Local Area Network (LAN) versus devices on Wide Area Network (WAN).
 Any users that wish to be accessible from outside of their local network must port-forward the connection on their router.
 The only way to test if this port forward is active is to connect to the device from outside of the network, which complicates the process considerably.
 Listing device accessibility in the network image is a must, as this information is required when picking a new target for reconnect.
-A number of complex scenarios can arise from this problem, one of which is described below.

-// INSERT DIAGRAM & EXPLANATION OF PORT-FORWARDED ROOT-HOST|CHILD RECONNECT

 Another major problem occurs when the root, or first node disconnects from the network.
 As this is the first node to join the network it should be at the top of the hierarchy.
 If it has multiple children, a race condition of sorts will be created, as each of the children search for a new host.
 In particularly unfortunate circumstances each peer might attempt to connect to a node that is lower in the hierarchy of another, creating a loop in which messages might get caught indefinitely.
 The first solution that comes to mind is for each host to elect a child to take its position should it disconnect, or to rank children by the order in which position inheritance should occur.